DashBarkHuss/dreamphone/README.md

 ### 3. Hook Up the Battery Snap To the arduino.

-Connect the battery snap lines to the long long terminals on the breadboard and to then to the arduino:
+Connect the battery snap lines to the long terminals on the breadboard and to then to the arduino:

 - Battery Power to Arduino`VIN`
 - Battery Ground to Arduino `GND`